 Provide the following to the Program Chair/Coordinator of Counselor Education.
 The student must provide a copy of the syllabus or syllabi for each course (s) they would like to transfer into UK from an outside university.
-Additionally, the student should provide the equivalent Counselor Education UK course (s) listed side-by-side with the course (s) they would like to substitute via email.
+Additionally, the student should provide the equivalent Counselor Education UK course (s) with credit hours listed side-by-side with the course (s) they would like to substitute via email.
+The student should also provide the letter grade they received from each course as well.
 An example should be like the following: